playht/playht-nodejs-sdk/README.md

 For more speech generation options, see [Generating Speech Options](#generating-speech-options).

-**_Note: For the lowest possible latency, use the streaming API with the `Play3.0-mini` model._**
+**_Note: For the lowest possible latency, use the streaming API with the `PlayDialog` model._**

 ## Generating Speech Options

 All text-to-speech methods above accept an optional `options` parameter.
 You can use it to generate audio with different voices, AI models, output file formats and much more.

 The options available will depend on the AI model that synthesizes the selected voice.
-PlayHT API supports different types of models: `Play3.0-mini`, `PlayHT2.0`, `PlayHT2.0-turbo`, `PlayHT1.0` and `Standard`.
+PlayHT API supports different types of models: `PlayDialog`, `Play3.0-mini`, `PlayHT2.0`, `PlayHT2.0-turbo`, `PlayHT1.0` and `Standard`.
 For all available options, see the TypeScript type definitions [in the code](packages/playht/src/index.ts).

-### Play3.0-mini Voices (Recommended)
+### PlayDialog Voices (Recommended)

 Our newest conversational voice AI model with added languages, lowest latency, and instant cloning.
-Compatible with `PlayHT2.0` and `PlayHT2.0-turbo`, our most reliable and fastest model for streaming.
+This is our most reliable and fastest model for streaming.

-To stream using the `Play3.0-mini` model:
+To stream using the `PlayDialog` model:

 ```javascript
 import * as PlayHT from 'playht';